Course - CircularStudio - Materials - AAR4690

 Experimental practice

 Experimental practice is concerned with questions of sustainable architecture as a continuous and shared process of open questions and adaptive enquiry, not with a building as an object or an end-product.
-We achieve this by learning from each other, from other disciplines, through practices that are experimental and as such open to infinite processes of co-creative thinking; learning happens through growing in and with the environment including sourcing natural or reusable materials that grow or are found in immediate proximity only.
-Related theory course is AAR4698 Experimental practice.
+We achieve this by learning from each other, from other disciplines, through practices that are experimental and as such open to infinite processes of co-creative thinking.
+Learning happens through growing in and with the environment including sourcing natural or reusable materials that grow or are found in immediate proximity only.
+Integrated theory course is AAR4698 Experimental practice.
+In Experimental practice, being together is the fundamental tool for design and operates as an interactive loop of creativity.
+In this way, design also becomes a tool for shaping community.

 Please note that if fewer students than anticipated apply for the course, one or more of the specialization areas may be merged.